 Jennifer Elise Foerster is the author of three books of poetry, The Maybe Bird (2002), Bright Raft in the Afterweather (2018), and Leaving Tulsa (2013), and served as the Associate Editor of When the Light of the World Was Subdued, Our Songs Came Through: A Norton Anthology of Native Nations Poetry.
 She is the recipient of a NEA Creative Writing Fellowship, was a Wallace Stegner Fellow in Poetry at Stanford, and holds a PhD in Literary Arts from the University of Denver.
-Foerster grew up living internationally, is of European and Mvskoke descent, and is a member of the Muscogee (Creek) Nation of Oklahoma.
+Foerster grew up living internationally, is of European and Myskoke descent, and is a member of the Muscogee (Creek) Nation of Oklahoma.
 She lives in San Francisco.

-torrin a. greathouse is a transgender cripple-punk poet and essayist.
+torrin a. greathouse is an award-winning transgender cripple-punk poet and essayist.
 She received her MFA in creative writing from the University of Minnesota.
-Her work has been featured in Poetry Magazine, The Rumpus, New York Times Magazine, Ploughshares, and The Kenyon Review.
-She has received fellowships from the National Endowment for the Arts, the Effing Foundation for Sex Positivity, The Ragdale Foundation, and the University of Arizona Poetry Center.
-She is the author of DEED (Wesleyan University Press, 2024) and Wound from the Mouth of a Wound (Milkweed Editions, 2020), a Minnesota Book Award and CLMP Firecracker Award finalist, and winner of the 2022 Kate Tufts Discovery Award.
+Their work has been featured in Poetry Magazine, The Rumpus, the New York Times Magazine, Copper Nickel, The Kenyon Review, and elsewhere.
+She has received fellowships from the National Endowment for the Arts, the Effing Foundation for Sex-Positivity, Zoeglossia, The Ragdale Foundation, and the University of Arizona Poetry Center.
+They are the author of DEED (Wesleyan University Press, 2024), winner of a 2025 Stonewall Book Awards Barbara Gittings Prize in Poetry, and Wound from the Mouth of a Wound (Milkweed Editions, 2020), a Minnesota Book Award and CLMP Firecracker Award finalist, and winner of the 2022 Kate Tufts Discovery Award.
 She teaches at the Rainier Writing Workshop, the low-residency MFA program at Pacific Lutheran University.

 Jenny Johnson is the author of In Full Velvet (Sarabande Books, 2017).
-Her poems and essays appear in American Poetry Review, BOMB Magazine, The Georgia Review, and The New York Times.
-Her honors include a Whiting Award, a Hodder Fellowship at Princeton University, and a NEA Fellowship.
-Her work has been supported by the Blue Mountain Center, Bread Loaf Writer's Conference, Virginia Center for the Creative Arts, and Yaddo.
-Before teaching at the university level, she taught middle and high school English in San Francisco.
-Currently, she is an Assistant Professor of Creative Writing at West Virginia University, and she is on the faculty of the Rainier Writing Workshop, Pacific Lutheran University's low-residency MFA program.
+Her poems and essays have appeared in American Poetry Review, Bomb Magazine, New England Review and elsewhere.
+Her honors include a Whiting Award, a Hodder Fellowship, and an NEA Fellowship.
+She has also received awards and scholarships from the Blue Mountain Center, Bread Loaf Writers' Conference, Virginia Center for the Creative Arts, and Yaddo.
+She is an Associate Professor of Creative Writing at West Virginia University, and she is on the faculty of the Rainier Writing Workshop, Pacific Lutheran University's low-residency MFA program.
+She lives in Pittsburgh, PA.